nicozerpa/website/src/articles/are-javascript-promises-async.md

 ---
-title: Are JavaScript Promises Asynchronous?
+title: Are JavaScript promises asynchronous?
 id: 20210911
 description: "Promises are the center of JavaScript's handling of asynchronus tasks.
 But promises are not asynchronous themselves.
 Find out how they really work."
 published: true